3 Idiots: Television and home media

 In order to curb piracy, producer Chopra and Hirani stated that the film will be released and downloaded legally through YouTube on 25 March 2010, twelve weeks after its theatrical release.
 It was attempted for the people who cannot afford to go to multiplexes or single screens, thereby 3 Idiots becoming the first Indian film to have a legal release on YouTube.
 However, the film did not release as planned on that day due to copyright issues.
 Officially, it was released on YouTube in May 2012, but its access has since been restricted.
 However, it has been made available for online streaming on multiple platforms such as Netflix, Amazon Prime Video and Sony LIV.
+Later as Reliance Big Pictures Vinod Chopra Films signed a deal with JioStar.

 Reception

-3 Idiots received widespread critical acclaim upon release from both domestic and international critics, with praise directed towards its direction, themes, humor, story, screenplay, soundtrack and performances of the cast.
+3 Idiots received widespread critical acclaim upon release from both domestic and international critics, with praise directed towards its direction, themes, humour, story, screenplay, soundtrack and performances of the cast.

 India

 Subhash K. Jha stated: "It's not that 3 Idiots is a flawless work of art.
 But it is a vital, inspiring, and life-revising work of contemporary art with some heart imbued into every part.
 In a country where students are driven to suicide by their impossible curriculum, 3 Idiots provides hope.
 Maybe cinema can't save lives.
 But cinema, sure as hell, can make you feel life is worth living.
 3 Idiots does just that, and much more.
 The director takes the definition of entertainment into directions of social comment".
-Nikhat Kazmi of The Times of India gave it four and a half stars and suggests that, "The film is a laugh riot, despite being high on fundas […] Hirani carries forward his simplistic 'humanism alone works' philosophy of the Munnabhai series in 3 Idiots too, making it a warm and vivacious signature tune to 2009.
+Nikhat Kazmi of The Times of India gave it four and a half stars and suggests that, "The film is a laugh riot, despite being high on fundas [...]
+Hirani carries forward his simplistic 'humanism alone works' philosophy of the Munnabhai series in 3 Idiots too, making it a warm and vivacious signature tune to 2009.
 The second half of the film does falter in parts, especially the childbirth sequence, but it doesn't take long for the film to jump back on track."

 Mayank Shekhar of the Hindustan Times gave the film three and a half out of five stars and comments that "this is the sort of movie you'll take home with a smile and a song on your lips."
 Taran Adarsh of Bollywood Hungama gave 3 Idiots four and a half out of five stars and states: "On the whole, 3 Idiots easily ranks amongst Aamir, Rajkumar Hirani and Vidhu Vinod Chopra's finest films.
 Do yourself and your family a favour: Watch 3 Idiots.
 It's emotional, it's entertaining, it's enlightening.
 The film has tremendous youth appeal and feel-good factor to work in a big way."
 Kaveree Bamzai of India Today gave 3 Idiots five stars and argues that "it's a lovely story, of a man from nowhere who wanted to learn, told like a fairy tale, with the secret heart carrying its coded message of setting all of us free."